ehlesp/smallab-k8s-pve-guide/G015 - Host optimization 01 ~ Adjustments through sysctl.md

 ## Reboot the system

-Although you've applied the changes with the `sysctl -p` command, it'll be better to restart your server too:
+Although you have applied the changes with the `sysctl -p` command, it is better to restart your server too:

 ~~~sh
 $ sudo reboot